kalpana-kale/kalpana-kale/README.md

 I have been learning to code for 2 years, after switching careers.
 I started to code with Python, I have really found a passion for software development.

 * 🌍  I'm based in United Kingdom
-* 🧠  I'm learning Software Development
+* 🧠  I'm learning Cloud Engineering, Linux, AWS, Networking, Security

 ### Skills